Because, wow, what an unorganized mess.

 Come next year, just rehang your lights and bask in your twinkling success.

-There’s nothing like a multicolored knot of lights to put a damper on your bright holiday spirit.
+There's nothing like a multicolored knot of lights to dampen your bright holiday spirit.

 Next year you'll spend less time untangling your lights and more time basking in them.